Skip to content

 Is Holy Family University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Holy Family University earn a median of $62,235, roughly in line with national averages for graduates.
+Ten years out, alumni of Holy Family University earn a median of $62,235, roughly in line with the national average for college graduates.

 $55,285